tomitan100/org.openhab.binding.bom/README.md

 At minimum there are five fields required to process the data-feed.
 The observation product ID, the weather station ID of observation, the precis product ID, the city/town product ID and finally the area code.

+Observation data-feed is required to show the current weather information.

-Listed below is the observation product ID for your state.
+Listed below is the observation product ID's for the states.
 Enter the ID you need into the "Observation product ID" field in Paper UI things configuration.

 <table>
 <tr align="left">